JBuck51/Hello-GitHub/README.md

 # Hello-GitHub
 Just a repository for Fun!
-Thisis my first edit and hope to do more very soon!
+This is my first edit and hope to do more very soon!